NyW8/nyw8.github.io/_posts/2018-08-06-globenotes.markdown

 title: "GlobeNotes"
 img: globenotes-banner.jpg # Add image post (optional)
 date: 2018-08-06 12:55:00 +0300
-description: A travel website created as part of Google's CSSI program.
+description: GlobeNotes is a travel website created as part of Google's CSSI program.
 tag: [travel, Python, JS, GCP, HTML, CSS, Google, CSSI]
 ---
 GlobeNotes is a travel information website designed to be the SparkNotes of travel.